Understanding Data Inequality

 — IEEE, Corporate Digital Responsibility: Securing Our Digital Futures

-Corporate Digital Responsibility (CDR) includes seven foundational principles geared toward improving economic, social, and environmental impacts of a company’s digital products, services, programs, and policies.
-Equitable data strategies live at the heart of this organizational framework.
+Corporate Digital Responsibility (CDR) includes seven foundational principles geared toward improving economic, social, and environmental impacts associated with a company’s digital products, services, programs, and policies.
+Equitable data strategies live at CDR’s heart.

-If your organization struggles to operationalize policies and practices related to data inequality, CDR might be an impactful framework to consider implementing.
-The IEEE white paper linked above offers a clear process to get started.
+If your organization struggles to operationalize policies and practices related to data inequality, CDR is an impactful framework to consider.
+The IEEE white paper linked above offers clear processes to get started.

 4. Create Awareness of Potential Data Inequality Harms

-Next, because data inequality issues are so complex and often misunderstood, anything you can do to call attention to them when they occur is useful.
-Better yet, if you have designed practices to successfully address data inequality issues in your own work, share those efforts so others can learn from them.
+Next, because data inequality issues are so complex and often misunderstood, anything you can do to call attention to when they occur is useful.
+Better yet, if you have designed practices to successfully address data inequality issues in your own work, share those efforts so others can learn.

 • Internal practices: Model more inclusive and equitable behavior in your own data governance policies.
 Help your team build knowledge and capacity in this area.